camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/02-creating-a-model.html.md

 modelInstance.setDefinitions(definitions);
 ```

 After that you usually want to add a process to your model.
-This also follows
+This follows
-the 3 steps as the creation of the BPMN definitions element:
+the same 3 steps as the creation of the BPMN definitions element:

 1. create a new instance of the BPMN element
 2. set attributes and  child elements of the element instance